EliCDavis/PsuedoNode/README.md

 * ~~Generate graphs displaying data relating to recent commits and what is currentely being worked on.~~
 * Parse user code to retrieve comments and defined methods to utilize to build relationships between classes for visualization.
+* Comments can be edited inside of PsueoNode and push back the edited comments into the file.
 * Generate statistics for seeing which users are working on different purposes in the program.
 * Generate README.md files for every directory detailing the purposes they serve.
 * Allow users to quickly define classes with methods and push them to the repository as templates to be filled out.
+* Define purpose heirarchy in which purposes depend on others.